-^{}For the Scientific Research (S), in addition to the Comprehensive Review, the review comments produced by researchers specializing in closely related areas are utilized taking into account the specialized nature of applications.
+- For the Scientific Research (S) and other research categories, in addition to the Comprehensive Review, the review comments produced by researchers specializing in closely related areas are utilized taking into account the specialized nature of applications. - Reviews in the Challenging Research (Exploratory) were conducted in a comprehensive review until the FY2021 Call for Proposals, but from the FY2022 Call for Proposals, it will be conducted in a two-stage document review.